MITLibraries/mitlibraries-theme-omeka/docs/reference/color-variations.md

 ### Stylesheets

-This feature defines color varians through the accumulation of several different "layers":
+This feature defines color variants through the accumulation of several different "layers":

 1. A set of SCSS modules - in `asset/scss/variants` - which define all the theme elements which get colored by the variant system.
 Those modules do not directly assign colors, but instead declare an intermediate color.
-Examples of these intermedia color values are `color-menu-accent`, `color-text-hover`, and of course the basic `color` variable.
+Examples of these intermediate color values are `color-menu-accent`, `color-text-hover`, and of course the basic `color` variable.

    The set of variant modules _should_ be similar to the set of modules defined